 - Pour approximately 1/3 cups of batter per pancake until pan is full

 - Cook until bubbles form on top of batter and begin to pop, flip and repeat cooking

 Pumpkin seeds are also rich in tryptophan, which is responsible for helping your body create serotonin, a feel-good neurotransmitter that helps you get into that zen space.

 Pumpkin seed oil is a healthy unsaturated fat that will reduce inflammation in your body.
 It’s also brimming with phytoestrogens which are good for preventing hypertension.
-The zinc present is beneficial for maintaining healthy prostate function, urinary tract disorders and as a hair loss remedy because of it’s hormone balancing influence.
-The compound Cucurbita maxima improves your memory, while its tryptophan can assist with social anxiety disorders.
-Pumpkin seed oil is also great for both types of Diabetes due to its low glycemic load.
+The zinc present is beneficial for maintaining a healthy prostate function, urinary tract disorders, and as a hair loss remedy because of it’s hormone balancing influence.
+The compound Cucurbita maxima will improve your memory, while its tryptophan can assist with social anxiety disorders.
+Pumpkin seed oil is also great for both types of diabetes due to its low glycemic load.